paleoscientometric/paleoscientometric.github.io/_pages/home.md

 <p>Colonialism itself has many faces and usually the coloniser believes that the colonised need what they have to offer because the colonised have nothing to offer.
 The first order of business is to devalue what the colonised have and ensure whatever they have on the table is far more "superior".
 This is often seen in the way palaeontolgical research is disseminated, whose research gets to be published over the other and who are more accepted as experts in their field.'
 feature_row:
-  - image_path: assets/images/unsplash-gallery-image-1-th.jpg
+  - image_path: /assets/ga/ga_colonialism.png
-    alt: "placeholder image 1"
-    title: "<center>Power-knowledge relations in Pal(a)eontology</center>"
+    alt: "graphical abstract summarising paper"
+    title: "<center>Scientific colonialism</center>"
-    excerpt: "The colonial legacy in fossil collections is evident.
-During colonial times, museums were used as repositories for many things, including fossils from conquered lands.
-The current state of the field has built on this legacy, with many paleontologists practicing 'parachute science', whereby Western researchers drop into developing country to collect fossil data without engaging local researchers or communities.
+    excerpt: "During colonial times, museums were used as repositories for many things, including fossils from conquered lands.
+The current state of the field has built on this legacy.
 This has led to a growing power and knowledge imbalance with regards to who gets to do research and where.  "
+    url: "/projects/project-colonialism/"
+    btn_label: "Click for more"
+    btn_class: "btn--primary"
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     title: "<center>Fossils in conflict zones: the case of Myanmar amber</center>"
     excerpt: "Discoveries of fossils in amber from Myanmar have attracted considerable attention - not only due to their exquisite preservation, but also because their alleged role in funding internal conflict, resulting in a devastating humanitarian crisis.
 Research activity on Myanmar amber has increased dramatically in recent, despite calls to cease study until the conflict is resolved.
 Furthermore, the majority of research on Myanmar amber fossils is undertaken by foreign researchers, indicating an acutely problematic case of the practice of **'parachute-'** or **'exploitative science'**."